damienlancry/damienlancry.github.io/_pages/resume.md

 Research Assistant in A*STAR's Institute for Infocomm and Research (I2R).
 Supervised by <a href="http://ai.stanford.edu/~csfoo/">Foo Chuan Sheng</a>.
 - Background Research on state-of-the-art Bayesian Deep Learning and Active Learning
-- Application of Deep Bayesian Active Learning
+- Application of Deep Bayesian Active Learning to a dataset provided by A*STAR's Institute of Microelectronics
 </div>

 <br>